Single Sign-On (SSO)

 |

-New users created via SSO are assigned the default role configured for that provider.
-Administrators can later adjust user roles as needed.
+New users created via SSO are placed in the default role configured for that provider.
+Administrators can later promote, demote, or move users to a different role.
+The provider cannot be saved without a default role set.

 SSO requires HTTPS in production.
 The redirect URI must use https://.

-Client secrets are stored encrypted in the database using the CREDENTIAL_ENCRYPTION_KEY.
-Keep this key secure and backed up.
+Client secrets are stored encrypted in the database using the CREDENTIAL_ENCRYPTION_KEY environment variable.
+Keep this key secure and backed up, and never reuse the value of SECRET_KEY.

 SSO users get the same session management as local users: